alexenglish/VerusExtras/README.md

 ### fetchutxos.sh
 Takes an address as the first argument and returns all UTXOs for that address.
 Just used to simplify syntax of the corresponding RPC call.

+### findsmallutxos.sh
+Lists the number of UTXOs below the specified size for each address on which there are any.
+The size is optionally specified as the first(only) argument, and defaults to 5000.

 ## Deprecated
 Scripts that are no longer recommended or are less relevant
 ### simple-staker.sh